Published Survey

 No

 National accrediting bodies and organizations in pharmacy education have emphasized the importance of pharmacists being trained in public health.
-In response to the growing demand, the Department of Nutrition and Public Health and the School of Pharmacy have created a new dual-degree program in Doctor of Pharmacy and Master of Public Health (PharmD/MPH).
+In response to the growing demand, the Department of Nutrition and Public Health and the School of Pharmacy & PA Studies have created a dual-degree program in Doctor of Pharmacy and Master of Public Health (PharmD/MPH).
 The pharmacy program is in-person and Master of Public Health (MPH) is fully online in conjunction with the MPH curriculum.

 Yes